prody/ProDy/doc/tutorials/prody_tutorial/starthere.rst

 Python for beginners
 ^^^^^^^^^^^^^^^^^^^^

-Familiarity with Python programming language will help when using ProDy.
-If you are new to Python, or to programming, you may also start with one of the following tutorials:
+Familiarity with Python programming language will help when using *ProDy*.
+If you are new to Python, or to programming, you may start with one of the following tutorials:

   * `The Python Tutorial <http://docs.python.org/tutorial/>`_